dhouib-akram/Real-Time-Electricity-Price-Forcasting/README.md

 ## Overview

-This project develops a real-time dashboard for hourly energy price forecasting, integrating data processing and predictive analytics to provide timely insights into energy market dynamics.
+This project develops a real-time dashboard for hourly electricity price forecasting, integrating data processing and predictive analytics to provide timely insights into energy market dynamics.

 ## System Architecture